WICG/hdcp-detection/explainer.md

 application developers.
 Feature detection can be done by developers by setting throwing getters.

 ## Overview

 The new API will allow application developers to query the status of a hypothetical key associated with an HDCP policy, without the need to create a MediaKeySession or fetch a real license.
-It does not require the MediaKeys to be attached to any HTMLMediaElement either.
+It does not require the MediaKeys to be attached to any HTMLMediaElement, either.

 If HDCP is available at the specified version, the promise should return a MediaKeyStatus of "usable".
 Otherwise, the promise should return a MediaKeyStatus of "output-restricted".
+The determination of HDCP status should be done in the same way that the CDM would enforce such a restriction during playback.
+In this way, application developers can get a reasonable hint to allow them to optimize what content they fetch to start playback.

 A MediaKeyStatus value of "status-pending" must never be returned.
 Implementers must give decisive actionable return values for developers to make decisions